mr-wellick/stock-market/README.md

 # Using the app
 + Supply a single stock ticker: TSLA.
 + Or supply multiple valid stock tickers seperated by a comma: TSLA, AAPL, IBM, KO ....

+# Reminders (so i don't forget)
++ Fix auto generated width/heigth for chart.
+Currently, works correctly but it needs small tweaks
++ Desktop display sidebar border-right doesn't reach the top.
+Small gap between sidebar and navbar.
++ On large displays, active stock selector top & bottom padding are uneven.
++ Landscape view for mobile devices generates a height that is too small to correctly render the graph.
+Consider removing graph for landscape view.